andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 1. Define variables for ascii checks and configure the serial port
 2. Read a string from serial until carriage return is read
 3. Check to see if button `PH0` has been pressed, if so go to step 4, otherwise go to step 5
-4. Capitalise the string read from serial then go to step 6
+4. Capitalize the string read from serial then go to step 6
 5. Make the string read from serial uppercase
 6. Transmit the modified string to serial then go to step 2